 In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, "Changes to the Disclosure Requirements for Fair Value Measurement."
-ASU 2018-13 modifies the disclosure requirements on fair value measurements from Accounting Standards Codification ("ASC") 820, "Fair Value Measurement."
-ASU 2018-13 is effective for interim and annual reporting periods beginning after December 15, 2019, with early adoption permitted.
-The effect of the adoption of ASU 2018-13 will be a change to the disclosure requirements for certain fair value measurements.
-Management adopted ASU 2018-13 on January 1, 2020.
+ASU 2018-13 modifies the disclosure requirements on fair value measurements from Accounting Standards Codification ("ASC") 820, "Fair Value Measurement".
+Management's adoption of this standard on January 1, 2020 did not have a material impact on the Plan's financial statements.